clearlinux/clear-linux-documentation/source/get-started/cloud-install/digitalocean.rst

          Figure 9: DigitalOcean - Add public SSH key

-   #.
-Give a name for the SSH key.

    .. note::

       If you need to add additional users to the instance, you can do that